oist/optinist/docs/tutorials.md

 </p>

 Once you see this, open your web browser (Google Chrome is recommended) at localhost:8000.
-You are ready to start if the OptiNiSt page appears.
+You are ready to start if the studio page appears.

 <br>
 <p align="left">
 <img width="600px" src="./_static/tutorials/fig2_open.png" alt="Whole" />
 </p>

-OptiNiSt has three different pages, WORKFLOW, VISUALIZE, and RECORD.
+studio has three different pages, WORKFLOW, VISUALIZE, and RECORD.
 You can toggle these by clicking on the tag.
 <br>
 <p align="left">
 <img width="300px" src="./_static/tutorials/fig2.2_tags.png" alt="Whole" />